 What’s New: In Oregon:

-- HB 2552 & SB 537 require healthcare employers to set up safety committees, conduct regular safety checks, provide annual training, and report incidents.
-A grant program will also support prevention efforts.
+- Oregon: The HB 2552 and SB 537 package, which requires healthcare employers to establish safety committees, conduct regular safety assessments, provide annual training, and report incidents, is now scheduled to take effect January 1, 2026.

-HR Takeaway: Implement stricter workplace violence prevention measures, especially in healthcare, including safety training, risk assessments, and incident reporting.
+HR Takeaway: Implement or enhance workplace violence prevention measures, especially in healthcare settings.
+Prioritize annual training, risk assessments, clear incident reporting channels, and safety committees to stay aligned with emerging state requirements.

 👉 Ready-to-use Online Workplace Violence Prevention Training Course